EPIC-model/workshop/lessons/01-Cirrus.md

 You can view your work file system use and quota through SAFE in the same way as described for the home file system above.

+> [!NOTE]
-### Jobs can't see your data?
+> ### Jobs can't see your data?
-If your jobs are having trouble accessing your data make sure you have placed it on the work file systems rather than the home file systems.
+> If your jobs are having trouble accessing your data make sure you have placed it on the work file systems rather than the home file systems.
-Remember, **the home file systems are not visible from the compute nodes**.
+> Remember, **the home file systems are not visible from the compute nodes**.

 ## Sharing data with other users